Zanabazar: Artistic works

 The vast majority of Zanabazar's artistic output came between his return from his first trip to Tibet in 1651 and the defeat of Khalkha armies by Dzungar Mongols in 1688.
-His greatest masterworks, including “Varajradhara”, Green Tara, White Tara 1685, Twenty One Taras, the Five Dhyani Buddhas, walking Maitreya and many others, were created in the mid-1680s at Tövkhön Monastery, his retreat outside of Erdene Zuu, originally called Bayasgalant Aglag Oron (Happy Secluded Place), Zanabazar's works testify to his exceptional skill of depicting feminine beauty as well as his unique aesthetic vision of human physical perfection.
-His sculptures, portraying peaceful and contemplative female figures, are beautifully proportioned with facial features characterized by high foreheads, thin, arching eyebrows, high- bridged noses, and small, fleshy lips.
-Especially beautiful are the faces of Zanabazar's Buddhas and Bodhisattvas in deep meditation.
-Guided by desire to liberate the people from wrath, ignorance, lust, contempt and ill will – the five vices giving rise to all sins.
+His greatest masterworks, including “Varajradhara”, Green Tara, White Tara 1685, Twenty One Taras, the Five Dhyani Buddhas, walking Maitreya and many others, were created in the mid-1680s at Tövkhön Monastery, his retreat outside of Erdene Zuu, originally called Bayasgalant Aglag Oron (Happy Secluded Place), Zanabazar's works are noted for their depiction of feminine beauty as well as his unique aesthetic vision of human physical perfection.
+His sculptures portray peaceful and contemplative female figures with facial features characterized by high foreheads, thin, arching eyebrows, high- bridged noses, and small, fleshy lips.
+Zanzabar also sculpted Buddhas and Bodhisattvas in deep meditation, which were later consecrated as sacred images.

 Zanabazar established unique features for Mongolian Buddhism including Tibetan influenced yet redesigned lama robes, reworked melodies for chanting, and modifications of traditional ceremonies either in the melodies or by the introduction of new prayer texts which he composed.

 In 1686 he designed the Soyombo script to facilitate cross translations between Mongolian, Tibetan, and Sanskrit.
 Today, the script is found mostly in historical texts and in religious and temple inscriptions.
 However, one special character of the script, the Soyombo symbol, later became a national symbol of Mongolia, and has appeared on the national flag since 1921, and on the Emblem of Mongolia since 1960, as well as money, stamps, etc.